-Fortunately, there are tools that aim to simplify the process of writing tests for Relay components, by providing imperative APIs for controlling the request/response flow and additional API for mock data generation.
+Fortunately, we have tools that aim to simplify the process of writing tests for Relay components, by providing imperative APIs for controlling the request/response flow and additional API for mock data generation.

-There are two main modules that you may using in your tests:
+There are two main modules that you may use in your tests:

 createMockEnvironment, you will be able to create an instance of

 RelayMockEnvironment, a Relay environment specifically for your tests.
 The instance created by

 createMockEnvironment is implementing the Relay Environment Interface and it also has an additional Mock layer, with methods that allow to resolve/reject and control the flow of operations (queries/mutations/subscriptions).

 MockPayloadGenerator is to improve the process of creating and maintaining the mock data for tested components.